Getting a VoIP phone to work with a fax machine is the largest fax headache we know of.

-- using a local retail outlet with a fax machine.
+- Printing the fax and going to a local retail outlet with a fax machine.

-Sending or receiving a fax with a VoIP phone service
+How to (try to) send or receive a fax with a VoIP phone service

-Here’s our guide to trying to troubleshoot connecting a fax machine with a VoIP phone service.
+Here’s our guide to trying to troubleshoot connecting a fax machine to a VoIP phone service.

 We don’t recommend trying this, as even when a system is tested and appears to be working, problems can still happen.
 Large documents, graphically intense images, and transmissions to other fax machines on a VoIP phone line may cause problems down the line.